As a new blogger who wants to monetize your blog, starting an email list for your blog is going to be the best decision you’ll ever make.

 With ConvertKit, you can use their address, which meets the legal requirement of having a reachable address (source).

-ConvertKit was built by a blogger and is perfect for content marketers.
-There's no coding knowledge or design expertise needed, as they've got pre-made opt-in form and landing page templates ready to go.
+ConvertKit was built by a blogger and is perfect for content marketers (also known as bloggers!).
+There’s no coding knowledge or design expertise needed, as they’ve got pre-made opt-in form and landing page templates ready to go.

 Here’s a video showing you how to open a free account and set up your first form and landing page.